Karl von Lewinski

 Karl Hermann Eduard Reinhold von Lewinski (2 December 1873 – 29 October 1951) was a German lawyer and diplomat.

 Early life

 Lewinski was born on 2 December 1873 in Strasburg, Germany into the noble Lewinski family.
 He was the son of Prussian officer August Louis von Lewinski (1832–1881) and Antonie Marie Jakobine Ernestine (née Mayer) von Lewinski.

 His paternal grandparents were Lt.-Col. August Jakob von Lewinski and Charlotte Wilhelmine (née Seydel).
 Among his large extended family were uncles Eduard von Lewinski and Alfred von Lewinski, both Prussian Generals.
 His maternal grandparents were Dr. Carl Wilhelm Mayer, Privy Medical Councillor (Geheimer Sanitätsrat), and Wilhelmine Emilie Henriette Martins.

-Lewinski studied law in Breslau and Munich from 1892 to 1899, where he became a member of the Corps Ratisbonia in 1893.
+Lewinski studied law at the University of Breslau and the Ludwig-Maximilians-Universität München from 1892 to 1899, where he became a member of the Corps Ratisbonia in 1893.

 Career

 After receiving his legal training, Lewinski became a court assessor in Breslau in 1903, and an assistant in the Ministry of Justice (Reichsjustizministerium) in 1905.
 In 1907, he became a district judge, but interrupted his judicial career in 1909 to study law at Harvard Law School in the United States.
 While in the U.S., he was an instructor at Columbia University.